easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 <center>
 <a href="./Images/Energy/fatigue.png"><img src="./Images/Energy/fatigue.png"></a>
-*Figure 3.
+<i>Figure 3.
 The fatigue compartment model.
 The energy stores are represented by the blue buckets.
 The solid lines  show the energy flow pathways, and flow directions are indicated by the arrowheads.
 The dashed line is a future information pathway to control the endurance energy store fill rate.
 The amount of energy in each store is computed using equations 7 and 8.
 The energy flow rates through each path, labeled %Energy Path 1 through 7 in the figure, are  computed using equations 9 to 18.
 The refill rate of the endurance energy store is computed using equation 19.
-The outflow of energy from the usable energy store is only non-zero when the activity level of the body is above zero, and it is computed directly from the total work rate.*
+The outflow of energy from the usable energy store is only non-zero when the activity level of the body is above zero, and it is computed directly from the total work rate.</i>
 </center><br>

 The energy available for work is found/stored in the usable energy compartment.
 There are two anaerobic compartments and one aerobic compartment that replenish the usable energy compartment.
 The peak power compartment is analogous to the phosphagen system, the medium power compartment is analogous to the glygogen-lactic acid system, and the endurance compartment can be though of as the aerobic energy system.
-The amount of energy in each compartment is calculated by adding the change in energy to the current energy level at each timestep, as shown in Equation 7, where *E* is the level of energy in the store.
+The amount of energy in each compartment is calculated by adding the change in energy to the current energy level at each timestep, as shown in @equationref {enerty_level}, where *E* is the level of energy in the store.
 The compartment energy levels are bounded between zero and the maximum capacity.

+<center>
 \f[E(t + \Delta t) = E(t) + \frac{dE}{dt} \Delta t \f]
+<i>@equationdef {enerty_level}</i>
+</center><br>

+The change in energy is computed by summing the energy flow rates, as shown in @equationref {energy_change}, where *F<sub>E,in</sub>* and *F<sub>E,out</sub>* are the energy flow through the paths leading into and out of the stores, respectively.

 <center>
-<i>Equation 7.</i>
-</center><br>

-The change in energy is computed by summing the energy flow rates, as shown in Equation 8, where *F<sub>E,in</sub>* and *F<sub>E,out</sub>* are the energy flow through the paths leading into and out of the stores, respectively.

 \f[ \frac{dE}{dt} = \Sigma \left(F_{E,in} \right) - \Sigma \left(F_{E,out} \right) \f]
-<center>
-<i>Equation 8.</i>
+<i>@equationdef {energy_change}</i>
 </center><br>

 With the exception of the usable energy store, all of the outflow rates are proportional to the energy deficit in the downstream compartment.
 The usable compartment outflow rate is the work rate.
 The peak and medium power compartment inflow rates are determined by two split factors.
 The first split factor determines the amount of endurance energy that is being directed to usable energy, and the second determines how much of the remaining energy goes to filling the peak and medium stores.
 The split factors are computed from the deficits in the energy compartments.
 In other words, all energy replenishment is based on the current needs.
-The energy flow rate governing equations are shown in Equations 9 to 18, where *F<sub>i</sub>* is the energy flow rate through energy path i, *S* is a split fraction between 0 and 1, *N<sub>store</sub>* is the deficit in a store normalized to the maximum level in that store, and *M<sub>store</sub>* is a piecewise linear map for the store deficit normalizations.
+The energy flow rate governing equations are shown in @equationref {F1} to @equationref {m_usable}, where *F<sub>i</sub>* is the energy flow rate through energy path i, *S* is a split fraction between 0 and 1, *N<sub>store</sub>* is the deficit in a store normalized to the maximum level in that store, and *M<sub>store</sub>* is a piecewise linear map for the store deficit normalizations.
 The purpose of the piecewise function is to allow purely aerobic energy use at low exercise rates.
 The energy paths are labeled in Figure 4, and the direction of energy flow is indicated by the arrows.
 The rates are bound at the upper limit by a proportion of the maximum work rate where the maximum work rate is 1 times the maximum endurance rate  plus 2.5 times the maximum endurance rate (the maximum medium power rate) plus 4 times the maximum endurance rate (the maximum peak power rate).
 These limits are chosen to mimic the maximum aerobic, glycogen-lactic acid, and phosphogen to ATP conversion rates @cite hall2011guyton.
 Rates are bound at the lower limit by zero.

 <center>
 \f[ F_{1} = \left(N_{Usable} + N_{Peak} + N_{Medium} \right) F_{1,max} \f]
-<i>Equation 9.</i>
+<i>@equationdef {F1}</i>

 \f[ F_{2} = S_{1} F_{1} \f]
-<i>Equation 10.</i>
+<i>@equationdef {F2}</i>

 \f[ F_{3} = (1-S_{1}) F_{1} \f]
-<i>Equation 11.</i>
+<i>@equationdef {F3}</i>

 \f[ S_{1} = \frac{N_{Usable}}{N_{Usable} + 0.5 * \left(N_{Medium} + N_{Peak} \right)} \f]
-<i>Equation 12.</i>
+<i>@equationdef {S1}</i>

 \f[ F_{4} = S_{2} F_{3} \f]
-<i>Equation 13.</i>
+<i>@equationdef {F4}</i>

 \f[ F_{5} = (1-S_{2}) F_{3} \f]
-<i>Equation 14.</i>
+<i>@equationdef {F5}</i>

 \f[ S_{2} = \frac{N_{Peak}}{N_{Peak} + N_{Medium}} \f]
-<i>Equation 15.</i>
+<i>@equationdef {S2}</i>

 \f[ F_{6} = M_{Usable} N_{Usable} F_{6,max} \f]
-<i>Equation 16.</i>
+<i>@equationdef {F6}</i>

 \f[ F_{7} = M_{Usable} N_{Usable} F_{7,max} \f]
-<i>Equation 17.</i>
+<i>@equationdef {F7}</i>

 \f[ M_{Usable} = \left\{ \begin{array}{ll} N_{Usable} \leq 0.8333 & 0 \\ N_{Usable} > 0.8333 & 6*N_{Usable} - 5 \\ \end{array} \right. \f]
-<i>Equation 18.</i>
+<i>@equationdef {m_usable}</i>
 </center><br>

-The energy flow rate into the endurance energy store, indicated by the large orange arrow in Figure 4, is independent of bloodborne substances in the current release; however, this rate will be coupled to the nutrient substance concentrations in the blood in a future release.
-Equation 19 shows the endurance fill rate, where *k<sub>endurance</sub>* is a constant and *N<sub>Total</sub>* is the sum of the normalized store deficits.
+The energy flow rate into the endurance energy store, indicated by the large orange arrow in Figure 4, is independent of bloodborne substances in the current release; however, this rate will be coupled to the nutrient substance concentrations in the blood in a future release. @equationref {F_endurance} shows the endurance fill rate, where *k<sub>endurance</sub>* is a constant and *N<sub>Total</sub>* is the sum of the normalized store deficits.

 <center>
 \f[ F_{Endurance} = k_{Endurance} * N_{Total} \f]
-<i>Equation 19.</i>
+<i>@equationdef {F_endurance}</i>
 </center><br>

 There are three output parameters associated with the exercise action: the achieved exercise level, the fatigue level, and the total work rate level.